Module 10: Use of vapour control membranes

 If you’re working on a building project and need help specifying your materials, checkout the following.

-With a plethora of membranes on the market, each designed to do a different job and behave in subtly different way it is easy to be confused about which membranes are required to create a building structure.
+With a plethora of membranes on the market, each designed to do slightly different jobs and behave in a subtly different way it is easy to be confused about which membranes are required to create a dry and airtight building structure.

-Starting with the basics, when insulating walls you create a temperature gradient across them with the warmest being on the inside and coolest on the outside during the winter months.
-You can imagine a graph of the temperature showing a fairly steady decrease in temperature as you move closer to the outer surface of the wall.
+Firstly, starting with the basics, when you insulate walls you create a temperature gradient across them with the warmest being on the inside and coolest on the outside during the winter months.
+You can imagine a graph of the temperature showing a fairly steady decrease in temperature as you move from the inside to the outside surface of the wall.

-When you take warm moist air and cool it you find that the moisture inside it condenses, usually on to the surfaces of the container it is inside.
-However, if you pass this same air through the walls of your building the same condensation occurs but instead of being in a container, it accumulates inside the fabric of your walls or your insulation.
+Secondly, when you take warm, moist air and cool it you find that the moisture in it condenses, usually on to the surfaces of the container it is within.
+If you pass this same air through the walls of your building the same condensation process occurs but instead of being in a container, it accumulates inside the fabric of your walls, roof or floors or your insulation.

 Different construction and insulation materials cope differently with this condensation.
-Some, such as masonry, can absorb it and release it again once the weather warms with little effect.
-Some impervious insulations focus the condensation on to structural elements and when that is timber this process can cause rot.
-Additionally, during the winter months when this condensation tends to occur driving rain may also enter the fabric of the building, further increasing moisture levels in walls.
-It is therefore very important to prevent this condensation process occurring in walls for the longevity of the building.
+Some materials, such as masonry, can absorb and release it again once the weather warms without too much damage.
+However, when using vapour impervious insulations in timber frame construction, any condensation forming in the walls tends to be absorbed by the timber, a process that can cause rot.
+Additionally, during the winter months when this condensation tends to occur, driving rain may also enter the fabric of the building, further increasing moisture levels in walls.
+It is therefore very important to prevent this condensation process occurring in walls, for the longevity of the building.